[*Written for a Late Imperial Chinese Art Course during my undergraduate studies at UWSP]

 ATTRIBUTION PROBLEM ASSESSMENT:

-After some further research into the accredited works of Ren Renfa and his horse paintings, this had uncovered the fact that he uses a basic standardized set of poses for the horses to help keep consistency between his horse works.
-This also helped distinguish which of the works were truly his due to the distinctive perspective of the poses that the horses were placed.
+After some further research into the accredited works of Ren Renfa and his horse paintings, this uncovered the fact that he uses a basic standardized set of poses for the horses to help keep consistency between his horse works.
+This also helped distinguish which of the works were truly his due to the distinctive perspective of the poses in which the horses were placed.

 Two great examples to compare of Ren Renfa’s other horse works and the consistent posing would be “Nine Horses” and “Chuyu Tu (Grooms Out With Horses)” .
 What is noticeable first between Nine Horses and Chuyu Tu and the supposed attributed piece is that they all share a common factor with one horse and his distinctive frontal pose.
 Then dissecting the pose further, one hind leg slightly lifted off the ground hoof pointed downwards.
 The head is lilting slightly to the left and the fine controlled individual hairs of the mane flowing over both sides of the neck and parting neatly at the top of the head down the middle, and the horses ears pointed up and back in an alert gesture matching the focus of the eyes directly fixed out on the viewer.
 Even the nostrils on the muzzle of the horse are done the same with the accentuated repetitive lines beneath the circular formation of the nostrils.
 Then looking at the other horses compared to the accredited piece, the harness with the brightly painted red tassel of the horse on the far right in the Chuyu Tu ( Grooms Out with Horses) is repeated with the same brightly painted red tassel decoration on the harness of the accredited horse piece.